olga-od-ua/hello_ireland/TESTING.md

 * Currently all the products are images hence they have frame sizes.
 The functionality for products with no frame sizes was implemented for educational purposes and in case the store will start selling products with no frame sizes, e.g. digital images only.

 * As this project is for educational purposes the watermarks have not been removed.

+* If only one product is displayed after running a search query, the sorting dropdown is not disabled.

+* On the About Us page only 5 star reviews were selected.
+This was done for the business advertising purposes.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">